Hike at a Glance

 Wollumbin, which rises from World Heritage-listed Wollumbin National Park to a height of 1,157 metres above sea level, is a remnant central vent of an ancient volcano.
 Formerly known as Mount Warning, this spectacular peak can be viewed from a range of vantage points in the surrounding massive crater (caldera), including Cudgen Nature Reserve, Border Ranges National Park and Nightcap National Park, Cape Byron Lighthouse and various settlements.

-Looking for hikes and trails in Wollumbin National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Wollumbin National Park?
+Try these trails with a similar difficulty grade.

 Explore safe